 When customers are ready to place an order on Marketplace, they browse restaurants on the DoorDash app or website.
 Customers can search for their favorite establishments, or filter restaurants by cuisine, location, promotions and more.
 They enjoy the ease and convenience of browsing thousands of restaurants in a single app, as well as the ability to track orders and get restaurant-quality food anytime, anywhere.

 Customers can also place orders through Storefront, an online ordering system that gives restaurants direct, commission-free orders through their website, social media, and Google Search & Maps.
+There is no monthly software fee for Storefront; instead, businesses pay payment card processing fees of 2.9% of the total transaction amount + $0.30 per order

 Once the customer chooses a restaurant, they place their order, pay for it on the app or online, and receive an estimated delivery time.
 That's when restaurants receive the order via their chosen order protocol.